 Understanding the Risks and Side Effects

 No medical procedure is entirely without risk, but stem cell therapy is currently considered a safe, minimally invasive option.
 The most common side effects are temporary and related to the injection itself, such as mild pain, swelling, or redness at the injection site.
 Since the procedure uses cells from your own body, the risk of an allergic reaction is extremely low.
 As with any injection, there is a very small risk of infection, but this is rare when proper sterile techniques are used.
 Serious complications are uncommon.
+If you would like to review more about the clinic’s overall approach, you can learn about Dr. Marc Darrow, MD, JD and his background in regenerative orthopedics.

 Free phone consultation

 With nearly three decades of experience, Dr. Marc Darrow and his team are pioneers in regenerative treatments, offering expert insights and personalized care for chronic pain.
+To discuss whether knee stem cell treatment is appropriate for your situation, you can contact the Stem Cell Institute to schedule a free phone consultation.

 Read the research